PagerDuty/developer-docs/docs/app-integration-development/11-Publish-Your-App.md

 ![Screenshot of app submit](../../assets/images/publish.png)

-Once you submit, you will not be able to make edits to the app while it is under review.
+Once you submit, you will no longer be able to make updates to your app.
 If you need to make changes after you submit, please contact apps@pagerduty.com to get your app back into an editable draft state.

 You should receive a confirmation email once your app is submitted for review.